The DUI Process and DUI Defense in Arizona

 A Phoenix and Tucson area DUI defense attorney can sometimes argue that a person's physical condition, or exposure to certain substances, affected the accuracy of the Intoxilyzer 5000.
 For example, a person suffering from diabetes, esophageal hernia, heartburn, liver disease, or other illnesses may get inaccurate results on the Intoxilyzer 5000.

-The accuracy of the Intoxilyzer 5000 depends on the validity of several scientific assumptions about the “average person”.
+The accuracy of the Intoxilyzer 5000 depends on the validity of several scientific assumptions about the average person.
 Is there really an average person?
-A Phoenix and Tucson area DUI defense attorney from David Wroblewski & Associates can often argue successfully against this belief.
+A Phoenix and Tucson area DUI defense attorney from Arentz Law Group PLLC can often argue successfully against this belief.

 The Circadian Rhythm, which refers to the "body's internal clock," further dispels the average person myth.
 The human body undergoes periodic daily physiological changes, involving, body temperature, sleep, hormonal levels, mineral concentrations, physical coordination, etc. For instance, studies show that morning consumption of alcohol resulted in higher peak concentrations than evening consumption of alcohol.
 Thus, the time of day when an alcoholic beverage is consumed may affect the rate at which the DUI suspect's body absorbs alcohol.